jthrilly/gh-helper/README.md

 ```

 The test suite includes:
-- Unit tests for all library modules (git, ai, config) written in TypeScript
+- Unit tests for all library modules (git, claude) written in TypeScript
 - Integration tests for CLI commands
 - Mock-based testing to avoid external dependencies
 - Full type safety in test code